CPHS/OPHS Glossary of Terms

 National Human Genome Research Center (NIH) – An institute

-genetic and genomic research, investigation into the ethical, legal
+and genomic research, investigation into the ethical, legal and social

 National Heart, Lung, and Blood Institute (NIH) - An institute

-provides leadership for a national program in diseases of the heart,
+leadership for a national program in diseases of the heart, blood vessels,

-blood vessels, lung, and blood; blood resources; and sleep disorders.
+lung, and blood; blood resources; and sleep disorders.
+Since October

-Since October 1997, the NHLBI has also had administrative responsibility
+1997, the NHLBI has also had administrative responsibility for the NIH

-The National Institute on Aging (NIA) leads a broad scientific
+National Institute on Aging (NIA) leads a broad scientific effort to

-effort to understand the nature of aging and to extend the
+understand the nature of aging and to extend the healthy, active

 NIEHS: